ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ]; // The data property names and types are enforced by the type above.
 ```

 Note that the above is only an example of what is possible.
-The details of a table's column definitions is out of scope of this spec.
+The details of a table's column definitions are out of scope of this spec.

 Ideally, this typing can also be used to provide compile-time checking of templates.
 But, the feasibility and details associated with that are out of scope of this spec.